thord1-stack/design-projects-portfolio/docs/assignments/A05/index.md

 ![Bracket](one.3)

 These are all of my analyses from question one of the assignment.
-The assignment was to analyze a bracket that would fit onto the first picture above and will hold a
+The assignment was to analyze a bracket that would fit onto the first picture above and will hold a strap.
 ## Calculating Dimensions from stiffness analysis
 ![Bracket](two.1)